homeslicesolutions-zz/backbone-model-file-upload/README.md

 This plugin upgrades the current `save` method to be able to upload files using the HTML5's File API and FormData class.

-NOTE: This plugin will require deep parsing in the back-end since it won't be using a JSON object.
-In other words, your normal JSON serialization won't work here.
-It will convert the model to a key/value form data.
-This means the model data will be flattened on request.

 ## How to use
 Grab the File object from the DOM, `set` it to an attribute, then call `save`.
 That's it!  (`save` with the attribute parameter works as well)
 ```